tronbyt/TronbytAssistant/README.md

 ## Configuration
 1. Navigate to **Settings → Devices & Services → Add Integration** and search for **TronbytAssistant**.
-2. Add each Tronbyt device by supplying the Device ID, Key, optional display name, and the base URL of your Tronbyt server (for example `https://tron.example.com`).
+2. Enter the full base URL of your Tronbyt server (include `http://` or `https://`, e.g. `https://tron.example.com`) and your user API key.
+The same key works for every device on that server.
-3. Finish the flow; the integration will verify the devices and update the service selectors automatically.
+3. Confirm the flow.
+The integration will fetch `/v0/devices`, create entities for each device automatically, and update service selectors in Home Assistant.

 # Features

 ## Entities
 - Each Tronbyt device exposes a light entity that controls display brightness (0–100%).
-- Night mode is available as a switch entity so you can toggle adaptive brightness in automations.
+- Each device also exposes an auto-dim switch so you can toggle adaptive brightness in automations.
+- Home Assistant registers one device entry per Tronbyt display, grouped under the integration named after your server hostname.

 ## Services
 ### TronbytAssistant: Push